 In a general case, the lp function will return a value for each one of the food that it received in its arguments.
-In case of no solution, these values will be the closest possible values to solve the constraints above.
+In the case of no solution, these values will be the values that most nearly obey the constraints above.

 getresults: using the parameters (Gender, Age, Height, Weight and Exercise Level) this function will calculate the nutrient ranges.
 Its process is detailed in the functions.php section.